 6. Measure and Evaluate Your Progress

-As you can see from the previous steps, inbound marketing is a long-term game and although the payoff can be big and sustainable, you might need to invest months before you see any significant results from your campaign.
+As you can see from the previous steps, inbound marketing for many B2B companies is a long-term game and although the payoff can be big and sustainable, you might need to invest months before you see any significant results from your campaign.

 If necessary, invest in a marketing solution like HubSpot or Pardot where you can analyze all your key metrics for the various channels in a single dashboard (which will make the whole evaluation process much easier to manage).

 Keep track of all the data-driven insights you can gather, analyze your content performance, and adjust your strategy when it’s necessary.

 Since B2B inbound marketing is a long-term game while at the same time content is always evolving, it’s very important to always maintain between speed and quality control.
 It’s important to pay attention to every detail about your content especially to maximize your SEO.

 As you can see from the above, the key to a successful B2B inbound marketing campaign is whether you can consistently publish engaging, valuable content for your audience.
 However, how you promote the content is also important.